-A great way to finish your day of exploration is to head up one of the city’s Skydeck or rooftop bars.
-The Bitexco Skydeck Observation Tower was one of my favorites as it’s open daily and offers spectacular 360-degree views of the city – Click here to book your Bitexco Saigon Skydeck tickets along with the Heineken Experience.
+A great way to finish your day of exploration is to head up to one of the city’s Skydeck or rooftop bars.
+The Bitexco Skydeck Observation Tower was one of my favorites as it’s open daily and offers spectacular 360-degree views of the city

 Your second day in Vietnam will be spent discovering the mysterious Cu Chi Tunnels on the outskirts of the city, the network of tunnels that were used by the Viet Cong guerrilla troops during the Vietnam War.
 These tunnels housed troops as well as being a tool for communication and transporting supplies.
 The depth, intricacy and varied uses of these tunnels are truly fascinating and exploring them is sure to be a highlight of your trip.

 After your visit to the tunnels, you’ll spend the afternoon meandering along the Mekong Delta, a region that is vital to Vietnam both in terms of its produce and its cultural heritage.
 The delta is home to a floating market, villages, pagodas, islands, and swamps and is also known as being the location in which the majority of Vietnam’s fish and rice are produced.

 If you have longer to spend in Vietnam, I recommend spending a night on a boat on the Mekong or at a homestay within the delta.

 Where to Stay in Ho Chi Minh City: